dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

 > 443 (the standard HTTPS port).
 {: .alert .alert-success}

-The next step depends on whether you installed {{site.prodname}} using the operator, or a manifest:

 {% tabs tab-group:grp1 %}
 <label:Operator,active:true>
 <%

-If you installed {{site.prodname}} using the operator, create the following config map in the `tigera-operator` namespace using the host and port determined above:
+Create the following config map in the `tigera-operator` namespace using the host and port determined above:

 ```
 kind: ConfigMap